Things to Do in Luang Prabang in September

 Best Activities in September

-Kuang Si Waterfall Swimming
+Kuang Si Waterfall visits in monsoon conditions

 September Events & Festivals